conorshortt123/sevenSegmentDisplay/README.md

 - I chose the colour green, which is either multiplied by 0 or 1.
 If it is multiplied by 0 then the segment will lack colour, if multiplied by 1 it will remain at 255 and be coloured green.
 - The array of 8-bit numbers is as follows 0x7E, 0x30, 0x6D, 0x79, 0x33, 0x5B, 0x5F, 0x70, 0x7F, 0x7B.
-  by taking each of these hex numbers in binary form we can take each digit and pass it to the getColour function.
+  By taking each of these hex numbers in binary form we can take each digit and pass it to the getColour function.